Paul Moseley : Ethnoecology

 View Original

-Tracking for Multispecies Kinship
+Tracking for Kinship : Observing Other Worlds.

 In the realm of ecology and conservation, animal tracking has emerged as a pivotal tool that extends far beyond the simple observation of wildlife.
 It offers profound insights into how natural spaces serve as meaningful places for entire non-human communities.
 Through tracking, we can discern individual behaviours, movements, and interactions, leading to a richer, more empathetic understanding of the animals with whom we share our environment.
 This practice fosters a more embodied sense of place and can bridge the gap between human and animal worlds, nurturing a deeper connection to the land and water we collectively inhabit.